Why Health Coaches and Clients Need to Know about The Mind Body Connection

 Why do health coaches need to know about the mind-body connection?

-Coaches get to help clients become aware of the mind-body connection and the power of their own internal and external influence.
+Coaches help clients become aware of the mind-body connection and the power of their own internal and external influences.
+Health coaching and wellness coaching both emphasize this awareness as a foundation for change.
 Coaches support clients as they choose and change who and how they want to be in the world.

 Our primary function as a coach is to be able to notice when our client’s mindset or perspectives seem to inhibit the progress they want to make towards their goals.
 We support clients in the process of noticing their mindset and use open-ended questions and reflections to help them shift that mindset to be more affirming of and helpful to their values and goals.